Double spike Dirichlet priors for structured weighting: Conclusions

-Non-negative weights on the simplex that our priors are supported on are widely adopted in many applications, such as forecast combination in economics and model selection.
-For example, the induced convex combination is provably more stable than its non-constrained counterpart~\citep{conflitti2015optimal} and remains a popular choice in model aggregation~\citep{bunea2007aggregation,polley2010super}.
+Finally, non-negative weights on the simplex that our priors are supported on are widely adopted in many applications, such as forecast combination in economics and model selection.
+For example, the induced convex combination is shown to be more stable than its non-constrained counterpart~\citep{conflitti2015optimal} and remains a popular choice in model aggregation~\citep{bunea2007aggregation,polley2010super}.
 Nevertheless, an interesting future direction would be to relax the non-negative constraint of a simplex to mixed signs.